buikiendp/CDKAM01/README.md

 1) Introduction

-CDKAM is a new metagenome sequence classification tool for TGS data with high error rates
+CDKAM is a new metagenome sequence classification tool for the third generation sequencing data with high error rates

 2) Requirements